Domaine de Canton (liqueur): New recipe

 In 2007, John Cooper (son of the US importer of the original product, N. J. Cooper) revived the name and idea by producing a new ginger liqueur called Canton Ginger & Cognac Liqueur.
-Canton Ginger Liqueur follows a new recipe and is produced in Jarnac, France.
+Canton Ginger Liqueur follows a new recipe and is produced in Marmande, France.
 The new formula is 28 percent alcohol (56 proof), is golden in color, and is packaged in a bamboo-shaped bottle.
 It contains syrup made from crystallized Chinese baby ginger, Grand Champagne cognac, neutral spirit, orange blossom honey from Provence, and vanilla.

 Domaine de Canton was released in New York City in August 2007.
 By 2008, the name of the liqueur had changed once again, to Domaine de Canton French Ginger Liqueur.

 The liqueur won Double Gold Medal (Best of Show) in the herbal/botanical liqueur category at the 2008 San Francisco World Spirits Competition.
 It won Best of Show in the 2007–2008 World Beverage Competition.